New Jersey's Leading Experts in Hip Conditions & Procedures

 What is Total Hip Replacement?

 Total hip replacement is a surgical procedure that replaces damaged or arthritic hip bone and cartilage with metal and plastic components that mimic the function of a healthy hip.
 The procedure is one of the most common orthopedic procedures with over 300,00 being performed each year.
-At Orthopaedic Institute of Central Jersey (OIO), our Joint Replacement experts have helped thousands of patients return to an active lifestyle using this innovative procedure.
+At Orthopaedic Institute of Central Jersey (OICJ), our Joint Replacement experts have helped thousands of patients return to an active lifestyle using this innovative procedure.

 After general anesthesia and pain medications are administered and the patient is completely asleep, the procedure is performed as follows: